Unlock the Power of HDR on WordPress

 HDR File Types & Supported Browsers

-The streaming, social media and gaming industries deliver HDR content to their users through established standards, but things are more fragmented when it comes to the web.
+The streaming, social media and video gaming industries deliver HDR content to their users through established standards, but things are more fragmented when it comes to the web.

 Here are the browsers that support HDR content and file types: